WinVector/Examples/SparkTips/replyr/replyrExamples.md

 If you are serious about `R` controlled data processing in `Spark` or databases you should seriously consider using `replyr` in addition to [`dplyr`](https://CRAN.R-project.org/package=dplyr) and `sparklyr`.

-Be aware of the functionality we demonstrated depends on using the development version of `replyr`.
-Though we will, of course, advance the CRAN version as soon as practical.

 ``` r
 sparklyr::spark_disconnect(sc)
 rm(list=ls())